Backblaze/B2_Command_Line_Tool/doc/source/replication.rst

 .. code-block:: sh

-    $ b2 replication-setup --destination-profile myprofile2 my-bucket my-bucket2
+    $ b2 replication setup --destination-profile myprofile2 my-bucket my-bucket2

 You can optionally choose source rule priority and source rule name.
-See :ref:`replication-setup command <replication_setup_command>`.
+See :ref:`replication setup command <subcommand_replication_setup>`.

 .. note::
-   ``replication-setup`` will reuse or provision a source key with no prefix and full reading capabilities and a destination key with no prefix and full writing capabilities
+   ``replication setup`` will reuse or provision a source key with no prefix and full reading capabilities and a destination key with no prefix and full writing capabilities

 .. _replication_manual_setup: